JaydenMajor/Pages-In-Widgets/pagesinwidgets/readme.txt

 = 1.7 =
 Release Date: TBD
 * Added Widget to allow inserting of posts into widgets areas
+* Added the ability to overide the page/post title with the widget its self.
+* Fixed issue that prevented users from seeing the page / post title in the widget area.

 = 1.6.1 =
 Release Date: Feb 13, 2016